wostzone/directory/README.md

 This directory service provides the means to store and query registered Things.

 The [WoT Directory Specification](https://w3c.github.io/wot-discovery/#exploration-directory-api) describes the requirements and is used to guide this implementation.
 The intent is to be compliant where possible.
 Note that at the time of implementation this specification is still a draft and subject to change.
 While the specification covers both service discovery and a directory service, this service focuses exclusively on the directory aspect.
-For discovery see the '[idprov-go](https://github.com/wostzone/idprov-go)' plugin.
+For discovery see the '[idprov-go](https://github.com/wostzone/idprov-go)' provisioning plugin.

-In WoST, the registration of Things is the responsibility of the Hub Directory Protocol Binding.
-This protocol binding listens on the message bus for updates to Thing Descriptions and registers these into the Thing Directory.
-Things themselves only have to publish their updates on the message bus.
+In WoST, the registration of Things is the responsibility of the Directory Service.
+Things themselves only have to publish their updates on the message bus without consideration for who uses the information.
+This separation of concerns simplifies centralized access control using the hubauth service.
+It also simplifies the Thing device as it only has to connect to the message bus.

-Multiple hubs can use the same Thing Directory to register store Thing TD information.

-> TD data flow: Thing -> Hub message bus -> WostDir protocol binding -> WostDir Thing Directory Store
+This package consists of 4 parts:
+1. Directory client for golang clients.
+Clients for other languages will be made available as well, or users can implement their own using the protocol described below.

+2. Directory store for storing and querying Thing Description documents.
+The current implementation uses a file based store with an in-memory cache.
+Additional storage backends can be added in the future.

+3. Directory server to serve directory requests.
+This implements the server side of the directory protocol as described below.
+Authentication and authorization is handled using the hubauth service.
+See hubauth for details on the groups and roles that govern access.

+4. Directory protocol binding to the WoST message bus.
+This service subscribes to the Thing message bus and updates the Thing directory with changes.
+Things do NOT update the directory themselves, they only need to publish their updates on the message bus.

-The initial version of the Thing Directory Store uses a simple file store with in-memory cache for fast JSON-Path based queries.
+The initial version of the Thing Directory Store uses a file store with in-memory cache for fast JSON-Path based queries.
 Updates are periodicially flushed to disk.

-Future versions might support different choices of backends and support for more complex query facilities.

 ## API